Talal52/golang-tasks/README.md

 -> filereading:
-              this program is used to read the file by using the os package.
+              this program is used to read the text file by using the os package.